czar3985/restaurants/README.md

 _database_setup.py_ will setup the database: _restaurantmenu.db_

-_webserver.py_ will run the web server.
+_webserver.py_ will run the web server

 Navigate to port 8080, restaurants page of the server PC
 Ex: http://SERVERPC:8080/restaurants/